jonasschneider/momentum/README.md

 But over a remote connection, the results look drastically different.
 As can be seen, the high-performant servers Thin and Unicorn are meant to be run behind a reverse proxy.
 There, they achieve great loading times.
 Measuring subsequent requests showed that no speedup was gained.
-Those results are therefore ommited.
+Those results are ommited.

 The Momentum tests were performed on both initial and subsequent tests to show the improvement caused by the held SPDY connection.
-Momentum with the Defer adapter seems to struggle with the high concurrency caused by the amount of simultaneous requests, but the simplicity of the adapter makes it faster than the Proxy adapter in front of Thin.
+The simplicity of the Defer makes it faster than the Proxy adapter in front of Thin.
 Sadly, testing the Proxy adapter with Unicorn behind nginx was forgotten.

-Therefore, the best results are achieved with the Proxy adapter proxying to nginx, which in turn proxies to Thin.
-This is surprising given the overhead of the multiple proxies, but shows the power that lies in the simple addition of a SPDY server to an established nginx/Thin configuration (and probably also Unicorn/nginx.)
+Therefore, the best results were achieved with the Defer adapter and the Proxy adapter proxying to nginx, which in turn proxies to Thin.
+This is surprising given the overhead of the multiple proxies, but shows the power that lies in the simple addition of a SPDY server to an existing nginx/Thin configuration (and probably also Unicorn/nginx.)

 The test may seem biased, as the amount of assets to be loaded is quite high, which favors SPDY.
 But, looking at sites such as http://www.nytimes.com/, asset counts in this dimension are quite normal.
-For future investigation, different asset file sizes should be considered, especially larger stylesheet and javascript files.
+For future investigation, different asset file sizes should be considered, especially larger stylesheet and JavaScript files.